-Solar Partners XI, LLC (Applicant), a wholly owned subsidiary of Valley of Fire, LLC, proposes to construct, own, operate, and decommission the Gemini Solar Project (Project), consisting of up to a nominal1 690-megawatt (MW) alternating current (MWac) solar photovoltaic (PV) power generating facility on federal lands administered by the Bureau of Land Management (BLM) located in Clark County, Nevada.
+Solar Partners XI, LLC (Applicant), a wholly owned subsidiary of Valley of Fire, LLC, proposes to construct, own, operate, and decommission the Gemini Solar Project (Project), consisting of up to a nominal 1 690-megawatt (MW) alternating current (MWac) solar photovoltaic (PV) power generating facility on federal lands administered by the Bureau of Land Management (BLM) located in Clark County, Nevada.
 The Project would be constructed using PV solar modules mounted on single-axis, horizontal tracker structures.
+This Plan of Development (POD) details the Applicant's proposed Project as of the time the Draft Environmental Impact Statement (EIS) is circulated.
+The POD is a living document and will be updated to reflect BLM's preferred Project between the Draft and Final EIS.

-The power produced by the Project would be conveyed to the NV Energy transmission system.
 The Project sponsor has an active application with NV Energy for a Large Generator Interconnection Agreement (LGIA) to interconnect 440-MWac at the Crystal Substation, with another 250-MWac planned for California delivery.
 The BLM grant for construction, operation, maintenance, and termination of the Project would be partially assigned to NV Energy for construction, operation, decommissioning, and ownership of related interconnection facilities and network upgrades.

 Average annual energy production from a 690-MWac Project equates to the annual daytime electricity needs of approximately 260,000 households.
 Solar electric power is produced during daylight hours when electricity demand is highest.
-The Project would generate greenhouse gas-free electricity that would annually offset approximately 384,000 metric tons of carbon dioxide equivalent, which equates to emissions generated by approximately 81,482 passenger vehicles a year (USEPA 2018) and other emissions that would result from producing an equivalent amount of electricity from fossil fuel-fired electric generators.
+The Project would generate greenhouse gasfree electricity that would annually offset approximately 384,000 metric tons of carbon dioxide equivalent, which equates to emissions generated by approximately 81,482 passenger vehicles a year (USEPA 2018) and other emissions that would result from producing an equivalent amount of electricity from fossil fuel-fired electric generators.